 - Being underweight.
 People who weigh about 20 percent less than is expected for their height have an increased risk of chilblains.

 - Environment and season.
 Chilblains are less likely in colder and drier areas because the living conditions and clothing used in these areas are more protective against cold.
 Your risk of chilblains is higher if you live in an area with high humidity and cold, but not freezing, temperatures.
 They are more common from November to April.

 - Having poor circulation.
 People with poor circulation tend to be more sensitive to changes in temperature, making them more susceptible to chilblains.

-- Having been diagnosed with Raynaud's disease.
+- Having Raynaud's disease.
 People with Raynaud's disease are more susceptible to chilblains.
 Either condition can result in sores, but Raynaud's causes different types of color changes on the skin.